SlubblesThuggy/sluml/README.md

 # sluml
 >A Rust math library

 Sluml is a library for the Rust programming language.
-The goal is to provide dependency-free math-related tools to ease the production of, primarily, simulations.
+The goal is to provide math-related tools to ease the production of primarily simulations without the use of larger libraries.

 ## How to use